Kristina01111000/lavendersite/README.md

     - lavender page images? i put in an oil img, couldn't find an img of yoga in a lavender field
     - update on copy, logo
     - leaving the site up now
+    - does she have a company paypal account?

 - check the google folder for updates -> copy updated, figure out store